 Before leaving, I spoke with Nathaniel Nouri, the Inks Lake State Park assistant superintendent.
 Nouri recently transferred to Inks Lake from Lake Corpus Christi State Park, a move closer to home.
-He grew up in Comfort and often went camping, fishing, and hunting in the Highland Lakes with his family.
+He grew up in Comfort in the western Texas Hill Country and often went camping, fishing, and hunting in the Highland Lakes with his family.

 Nouri has been taking the leap into Devil’s Waterhole since he was a kid.

 “Everybody has something that calls to them,” he said.
 “This is my kind of paradise.”

 Inks Lake State Park is located at 3630 Park Road 4 in Burnet County.
 Visit its webpage or call 512-793-2223 for more information.

 - No lifeguards are on duty at Inks Lake State Park, so be extra cautious if you plan to swim.